-Why Data Scientists Should Keep One Eye on Quantum Computing - YaNoticias
+Why Data Scientists Should Keep One Eye on Quantum Computing - YANoticias

 Related Links for Further Exploration

-For those interested in delving deeper into the evolving landscape of quantum computing, check out the main pages of credible institutions and organizations actively working in the field:
+For those interested in delving deeper into the evolving landscape of quantum computing, check out the main pages of credible institutions and organisations actively working in the field:

 – [IBM](https://www.ibm.com)